Tughlugh Timur: Khanship

+Tughlugh Timur Mausoleum, Almaliq / Damazha, Xinjiang, 44°14′24″N, 80°32′0″E.

 Unlike 'Ali-Sultan who murdered the Franciscan missionaries, Tughlugh Timur appears to have been tolerant towards other religions and intellectuals and shared his Chagatayid and Yuan predecessors' interests in Buddhism.
 In around 1363 he invited the Tibetan lama, Rol-pai Dorji, who was going back from the court of the Yuan Dynasty headquartered in Dadu (modern Beijing).
 However, the latter politely declined the invitation due to the distance and the Khan's conversion to Islam.

 During his reign, the Moghuls (Persian designation of Mongols) still preserved their Mongol identity and spoke in Mongolian language.

 Not long after this he died at the age of 34.
 His tomb is located in Almaliq.
 His conquest of Transoxiana proved to be short-lived, as Amir Husayn and Timur quickly wrested it from Ilyas Khoja.